Matrix Decomposition and Applications: Existence of the Skeleton Decomposition

-\paragraph{Main proof} As long as we find the nonsingular $r\times r$ matrix $\bU$ inside $\bA$, we can find the existence of the skeleton decomposition as follows.

-Suppose $\bU=\bA[I,J]$ where $I,J$ are index vectors of size $r$.
-Since $\bU$ is a nonsingular matrix, the columns of $\bU$ are linearly independent.
-Thus the columns of matrix $\bC$ based on the columns of $\bU$ are also linearly independent (i.e., select the $r$ columns of $\bA$ with the same entries of the matrix $\bU$.
-Here $\bC$ is equal to the $\bN$ we construct above and $\bC=\bA[:,J]$).
+\paragraph{Main proof.} Upon identifying a nonsingular $r\times r$ matrix $\bU$ within $\bA$, we proceed to establish the skeleton decomposition.
+Let $\bU=\bA[\sI,\sJ]$, where $\sI$ and $\sJ$ are index vectors of size $r$ representing the selected rows and columns.
+Since $\bU$ is a nonsingular matrix, its columns are linearly independent.
+Thus, the columns of the matrix $\bC$, formed by selecting the same $r$ columns from $\bA$ are also linearly independent: $\bC=\bA[:,\sJ]$.
+Here, the matrix $\bC$ is equivalent to the previously constructed $\bN$.